stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 1 Point
-When you hit with an attack, You can spend 1 rage point to change the damage type of your rage damage die to rot damage that cannot be reduced.
+When you hit with an attack, you can spend 1 rage point to change the damage type of your rage damage die to rot damage that cannot be reduced.

 ## Fleshrender

 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 3 Points
-You can make a rage attack roll against a target, rolling a maximum of 2d20 for your dice pool.
-On a hit, you deal damage equal to your CON+STR modifiers and force the target to roll for a lingering wound as detailed in the Injuries section.
+Make a melee attack roll against a target.
+On a hit, make a rage attack roll against the target's Constitution defence.
+On a hit, you force the target to roll for an [Injury]().

 ## Focus of the Ascetic